Creating log files explicitly#

 will output

-While some software (Stata, MATLAB) will create log files that contain commands and output, others (R, Python) will create log files that contain only output.
+While some software (Stata, MATLAB) will create log files that contain commands and output, others (R, Python) will (by default) create log files that contain only output.